Saudi Arabia Personal Data Protection Law (KSA PDPL) Compliance Services by Hala Privacy

 Personal Data Protection Law (KSA PDPL)

-Introduction: Personal Data Protection Law (PDPL)
+Navigating Saudi Personal Data Protection Law (KSA PDPL),

-The Kingdom of Saudi Arabia’s Personal Data Protection Law (PDPL), enacted by Royal Decree No. (M/19) on 16/09/2021 and amended by Royal Decree No. (M/148) on 27/03/2023, is the Kingdom’s first comprehensive data protection legislation.
+The Kingdom of Saudi Arabia’s Personal Data Protection Law (KSA PDPL), enacted by Royal Decree No. (M/19) on 16/09/2021 and amended by Royal Decree No. (M/148) on 27/03/2023 is the Kingdom’s first comprehensive data protection legislation.

-Enacted in line with Saudi Vision 2030’s push for technological innovation and a thriving digital economy, the PDPL aims to:
+Enacted in line with Saudi Vision 2030’s push for technological innovation and a thriving digital economy, the Saudi Personal Data Protection Law (KSA PDPL) aims to:

-Personal Data Protection Law (KSA PDPL) Enforcement
+Enforcement Timeline of Saudi Personal Data Protection Law (KSA PDPL)

 SDAIA